infernojs/inferno/README.md

 ```

 Because performance is an important aspect of this library, we want to show you how to optimize your application even further.
-In the example below we optimize diffing process by using JSX **$HasVNodeChildren** to predefine children shape compile time.
+In the example below we optimize diffing process by using JSX **$HasVNodeChildren** and **$HasTextChildren** to predefine children shape compile time.
+In the MyComponent render method there is a div that contains JSX expression `node` as its content.
+Due to dynamic nature of Javascript
+that variable `node` could be anything and Inferno needs to go through the normalization process to make sure there are no nested arrays or other invalid data.
+Inferno offers a feature called ChildFlags for application developers to pre-define the shape of vNode's child node.
+In this example case
+it is using `$HasVNodeChildren` to tell the JSX compiler, that this vNode contains only single element or component vNode.
+Now inferno will not go into the normalization process runtime, but trusts the developer decision about the shape of the object and correctness of data.
+If this contract is not kept and `node` variable contains invalid value for the pre-defined shape (fe. `null`), then application would crash runtime.
+There is also span-element in the same render method, which content is set dynamically through `_getText()` method.
+There `$HasTextChildren` child-flag
+fits nicely, because the content of that given "span" is never anything else than text.
-Then we create text vNode using `createTextVNode`.
-All child flags are documented [here](https://infernojs.org/docs/guides/optimizations).
+All the available child flags are documented [here](https://infernojs.org/docs/guides/optimizations).

 ```jsx
 import { createTextVNode, render, Component } from 'inferno';